eclipse-kuksa/kuksa-incubation/seat_service/integration_test/README.md

 Integration tests can be run in develop (local) mode for Dapr validation or with VAL docker containers (also running on CI).

 - Integration tests in Local mode are using VS Code tasks defined in `.vscode/tasks.json`, see [README there](../.vscode/README.md).
-- Container mode uses released containers for databroker and dbc2val and can also build seat and hvac service containers to test with unreleased changes.
+- Container mode uses released containers for databroker and dbc2val and can also build seat  service containers to test with unreleased changes.

+##

 ## Integration test overview